Character and Traits in Leadership

 - Sense of humor

-Managers need to be leaders. . . their workers need vision and guidance!
+Managers need to be leaders. . . their workers need vision, consideration, and guidance!

-On the other hand, leaders need to be good managers of the resources entrusted to them.
+Leaders need to be good managers of the resources entrusted to them!

 For example, one of the classic examples for discussing genes is Konrad Lorenz's work on the imprinting that occurs in baby geese — they have it within them to imprint whatever is moving near them, which is normally their mother.
 However, it could be anything else that is moving around them, such as a person.
 But no matter what they imprint on, rather it be their mother, a human, or an inanimate object, the piece of the environment that they actually imprint on is going to have a huge impact on their life.
 Thus, genes provide the goal, but the environment provides the process.
 And it is what happens during the process that will determine the outcome.

 Jean Piaget was one of the first persons to study children as species equipped with a characteristic mind, rather than as apprentice adults (little adults).
 He discovered they went through a series of five developmental stages that were always in the same order, but not always at the same rate: